Quercus lobata: Distribution and habitat

 Valley oak tolerates cool wet winters and hot dry summers, but requires abundant water.
 It is most abundant in rich deep soils of valley floors below 600 meters (2000 feet) in elevation.
 Valley oak is found in dense riparian forests, open foothill woodlands and valley savannas.
 Commonly associated trees are coast live oak, interior live oak, blue oak, California black walnut, California sycamore and gray pine.

-The valley oak is widely distributed in: the California Central Valley; many smaller valleys such as the San Fernando Valley (original Spanish place-name from oak savannah), Conejo Valley, and Santa Ynez Valley; the Inner Coast Ranges south of the Eel River; and the Transverse Ranges from the Tehachapi Mountains to the Simi Hills, Santa Susana Mountains.
+The valley oak is widely distributed in: the California Central Valley; many smaller valleys such as the San Fernando Valley (original Spanish place-name from oak savannah), Santa Clarita Valley, Conejo Valley, and Santa Ynez Valley; the Inner Coast Ranges south of the Eel River; and the Transverse Ranges from the Tehachapi Mountains to the Simi Hills, Santa Susana Mountains.
 It is also present on Santa Cruz Island and Catalina Island in the Pacific Ocean.
 Some of the most picturesque stands are found in Sonoma Valley, Round Valley in Mendocino County and the southern Salinas Valley near the up-river reaches of the Salinas River.

 Ecology

 Like many oaks, valley oaks can tolerate wildfires.
 Although smaller individuals may be top-killed, most resprout from the root crown.

 A variety of mammals and birds eat the acorns, including the acorn woodpecker, California scrub jay, yellow-billed magpie, and California ground squirrel.
 The acorns are also attacked by bruchid beetles, but can survive moderate levels of infestation.

-Globular galls up to several centimeters in diameter are frequently attached to twigs of mature specimens of valley oak.
+Globular galls are frequently attached to twigs of mature specimens of valley oak.
 These house the larval stage of small indigenous wasps Andricus quercuscalifornicus.
-A related wasp species, A. kingi, produces small galls shaped like Hershey's kisses on leaf surfaces.
+A related wasp species, Feron kingi, produces small red conical galls on leaf surfaces.
 The valley oak is the only known food plant of Chionodes petalumensis caterpillars.